High codimension mean curvature flow of spacelike-convex submanifolds with one spacelike codimension: Introduction

-\begin{proposition} Suppose that $\S$ is compact and $F: \S^n \times I \to \R^{n+1,k}$ is a solution to MCF with $F(.,0)$ spacelike and spacelike-convex.
+\begin{proposition} Suppose that $\S$ is compact and $F: \S^n \times I \to \R^{n+1,k}$ is a solution to MCF with $F(\cdot,0)$ spacelike and spacelike-convex.
 Then the inward pinching ratio $\a$ is non-decreasing in $t$, and the outward pinching ratio $\b$ is non-increasing in $t$. \end{proposition}

-In \cite{huisken84}, pinching of the form $h(v,v)\geq \alpha Hg(v,v)$ is preserved under the flow and can be improved via Stampaccia iteration, eventually leading to Huisken's theorem.
-Such an approach may be possible in our setting, but we instead use an alternative approach using non-collapsing estimates, which has the advantage of giving direct control on the global geometry of the evolving submanifolds.
-Sheng and Wang \cite{shengwang} proved that embedded mean-convex solutions of mean curvature flow in Euclidean space satisfy a non-collapsing estimate: For any point on the hypersurface there is a touching enclosed ball with curvature comparable to the mean curvature at that point.
+In \cite{huisken84}, pinching of the form $h(v,v)\geq \alpha Hg(v,v)$ is preserved under the flow and can be improved via Stampacchia iteration, eventually leading to Huisken's theorem.
+Such an approach may be possible in our setting, but we instead use an alternative approach using noncollapsing estimates, which has the advantage of giving direct control on the global geometry of the evolving submanifolds.
+Sheng and Wang \cite{shengwang} proved that embedded mean-convex solutions of mean curvature flow in Euclidean space satisfy a noncollapsing estimate: For any point on the hypersurface there is a touching enclosed ball with curvature comparable to the mean curvature at that point.
 In \cite{andrews2011noncollapsingmeanconvexmeancurvature}, the first author found a proof of such an estimate using a direct maximum principle argument, which also provides a corresponding result for balls touching from the exterior.
 This argument enables a very direct proof of the result of \cite{huisken84}.
-In this paper in Section \ref{noncollapsing section} we prove a version of noncollapsing for space-like convex submanifolds (the first high-codimension setting where such a result is known).
-This non-collapsing result holds also for the more general class of acausal submanifolds which are spacelike-mean-convex (that is, the mean curvature is strictly spacelike at each point).
-We say that an acausal spacelike (mean) convex embedding $F: \S^n \to \R^{n+1,k}$ is (interior) noncollapsed with parameter $\delta$ if, for any $x\in \S$, the pseudoball $\left\{|p-F(x)-\delta\frac{H(x)}{|H(x)|^2}|< \frac{\delta}{|H(x)|}\right\}$ has $F(\Sigma)$ in its exterior, touching at $F(x)$.
+In this paper in \cref{noncollapsing section} we prove a version of noncollapsing for spacelike-convex submanifolds (the first high-codimension setting where such a result is known).
+This noncollapsing result holds also for the more general class of acausal submanifolds which are spacelike-mean-convex (that is, the mean curvature is strictly spacelike at each point).
+We say that an acausal spacelike (mean) convex embedding $F: \S^n \to \R^{n+1,k}$ is interior noncollapsed with parameter $\delta$ if, for any $x\in \S$, the pseudosphere $\left\{\biggr|p\in \R^{n+1,k}: p-F(x)-\delta\frac{H(x)}{|H(x)|^2} \biggr| \leq \frac{\delta}{|H(x)|}\right\}$ has $F(\Sigma)$ in its exterior, touching at $F(x)$.
 There is a similar definition of exterior noncollapsing.
-Our second result is that the flow preserves noncollapsing (\cref{noncollapsing section}).
+Moreover, two sided noncollapsing indicates that $F(\S)$ is contained in a collection of unions of intersections of null cones at points of a slice of the touching pseudosphere, see \cref{second geometric interpretation of noncollapsing}.